 I love Christmas lights- they’re so pretty!
 And I also love taking photos with Christmas lights in the background when it creates beautiful bokeh (the circles that form behind the subject).

 Here are some tips of how to take photos with gorgeous bokeh using Christmas lights!

-1. Use a small aperture- to get really nice bokeh, you need a lens with an aperture (or f stop) that can go down to 1.8 or 2.
+1. Use a small aperture- to get really nice bokeh, order you need a lens with an aperture (or f stop) that can go down to 1.8 or 2.
 For these photos I was using my Canon 50mm 1.4 lens.
-The aperture of your lens is how big the opening is to let in light- so when you have a low aperture like 1.8, the opening is really large and lets in a lot of light, and your background gets blurry.
+The aperture of your lens is how big the opening is to let in light- so when you have a low aperture like 1.8, patient the opening is really large and lets in a lot of light, stomach and your background gets blurry.
 Because your aperture is letting in a lot of light, your shutter speed will have to be higher to compensate.

 2. Put your subject several feet away from the lights.
 For these photos I used our Christmas tree and my dog was a good 8ish feet away from the tree.
 Varying the distance between your subject and the lights will give you different looks- the closer you are to the lights the smaller they will be.
 If you get really close, they will just look like lights, not circles.
 The farther away you are, the bigger the circles, but if you get too far away, all the circles will start blurring together.

 3. Put your camera close to the subject- My dog was far away from the tree, but I was close to him.
 That made the frame tighter and made for better bokeh.